Move to: Previous Day

 Ordinary Time: July 5th

-Monday of the Fourteenth Week of Ordinary Time; Optional Memorial of St. Anthony Zaccaria, priest; St. Elizabeth of Portugal
+Monday of the Fourteenth Week in Ordinary Time; Optional Memorial of St. Anthony Zaccaria, Priest; St. Elizabeth of Portugal (USA)

 » Enjoy our Liturgical Seasons series of e-books!

 St. Anthony Mary Zaccaria was the founder of the Clerks Regular of St. Paul, later called the Barnabites from the name of their principal church in Rome.
 He also founded a congregation of nuns which now no longer exists.
 He was a great admirer of St. Paul and was himself imbued with the teaching of the great Apostle, whom he gave to his followers as a model and a patron.
 He was a zealous and untiring preacher and completely wore himself out at this work; he died at the age of thirty-six on July 5, 1539.

 St. Elizabeth of Portugal was the daughter of Peter III of Aragon and was named after her great-aunt, St. Elizabeth of Hungary, whose virtues she also inherited.
 In her married life with King Denis of Portugal she had to undergo a series of heavy trials which she endured with heroism.
 On more than one occasion she went to considerable pains to bring about peace between her children and their father.
 After her husband's death she became a Franciscan Tertiary and showed unfailing charity towards the poor.
 She died in 1336; her body has remained incorrupt.
 Before the reform of the General Roman Calendar St. Elizabeth's feast was celebrated on July 8.